shoelace-style/shoelace/docs/getting-started/form-controls.md

 ?> If you're using an older browser that doesn't support the `formdata` event, a lightweight polyfill will be automatically applied to ensure forms submit as expected.

+## A Note About Event Capturing

+Shoelace uses event listeners to intercept the form's `formdata` and `submit` events.
+This allows it to inject form data and activate client-side validation as necessary.
+The [`capture`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters) option is used to ensure events are intercepted as early as possible.
+This means if you're using `addEventListener()` without the `capture` option, you have nothing to worry about.

+However, if you're using the `capture` option, you must attach the listener _after_ Shoelace form controls are connected to the DOM.
+Otherwise, your logic will run before Shoelace has a chance to inject form data and validate form controls.

 ## Form Serialization

 Serialization is just a fancy word for collecting form data.
 If you're relying on standard form submissions, e.g. `<form action="...">`, you can probably skip this section.
 However, most modern apps use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or a library such as [axios](https://github.com/axios/axios) to submit forms using JavaScript.